 Rubber Roofing: Rubber roofing is durable, eco-friendly, and comes in a variety of styles to compliment any home.
 Rubber roofing can be designed to look like slate, asphalt, or cedar at a fraction of the cost.
 Rubber roofing is budget-friendly as it is made of affordable recycled materials.
 It is also very durable–most manufacturers provide at least a thirty-year warranty.
 Also, if your rubber roof starts to leak, repairs are typically simple, just apply a fresh coat of a strong sealant or replace a few rubber shingles.

-Slate Roofing: Slate is one of the most beautiful construction materials, but because of its high cost and heavy weight it is rare to see it on residential structures.
+Slate Roofing: Slate roofing is one of the most beautiful construction materials, but because of its high cost and heavy weight it is rare to see it on residential structures.
 If slate is within your budget and your home can withstand the weight, slate shingles can create a stunning roof that will last a lifetime.
 Slate is naturally resistant to fire, strong enough to withstand severe weather, and immune to pests and mold.

 Consider Installing Solar Panels on Your Roof in California

 Solar power is booming in California thanks in large part to a Renewable Portfolio Standard (RPS) which requires that 33% of California’s electricity come from renewable resources by 2020, and 50% by 2030.
 The RPS means that consumers can receive a wide array of incentives to install solar panels on their roofs, making solar technology more affordable than ever.